Structure and modules

 There is one subsidiary module to help you in this:

-- Module C - Researching and Reflecting on Post-Compulsory Educational Practice
+- Module C - Writing and Defending the Thesis

-Module C addresses the specific research skills needed by programme members in their Part Two research.
+Module C addresses the specific research skills you need in your Part Two research.
 It also considers the nature of professional practice in the post-compulsory educational sector and the significance of its character for research approaches.